quickapps/docs/en/developers/search-api.rst

-When an operator is detected in the given search criteria but no operator callable was defined using ``addSearchOperator()``, then ``SearchableBehavior.operator<OperatorName>`` will be fired, so other plugins may respond to any undefined operator.
+When an operator is detected in the given search criteria but no operator callable was defined using ``addSearchOperator()``, then ``SearchableBehavior.operator<OperatorName>`` event will be triggered, so other plugins may respond and handle any undefined operator.
 For example, given the search criteria below, lets suppose ``date`` operator **was not defined** early: